 You can expect any of these IP cameras to connect to 2.4GHz Wi-Fi, which is the standard for most routers.
 A few of them can connect to 5GHz Wi-Fi, which offers a faster connection, but it has a shorter range than 2.4.
 Simplicam, Nest, D-Link, Arlo Q and Samsung are the five in our lineup that let you choose your frequency.

 All of these IP cameras can be mounted on the wall or ceiling, which gives you more counter or table space and a better view from above.

 A warranty protects you from the unfortunate experience of buying a defective product.
 If your camera stops working because of a defective part or workmanship within a year of buying it, you can usually return it to the manufacturer for a repair or replacement free.
 A couple of IP cameras we tested include a two-year warranty: Nest and Belkin.

 You can expect every manufacturer of the IP cameras we feature to offer a variety of customer support options.
-All of them let you contact customer and tech support by email, and most of them offer phone support.
+Almost all of them let you contact customer and tech support by email, and most of them offer phone support.
 The only one on our list that didn't have a phone number for support was Simplicam, but it offers live chat support on the manufacturer's website.
-Four others also offer live chat support.
+Seven others also offer live chat support.